Uriopass/Egregoria/README.md

 cargo run
 ```

-A Github Action tests the builds on Ubuntu.
+A GitHub Action tests the builds on Ubuntu.